 Yes.
 A representative who has the legal authority to act on the Veteran's behalf can request a waiver for the Veteran's debt.
 A representative may be someone in any of these roles:

 You'll need to submit these 2 items:

 - A Financial Status Report (VA Form 5655)

 - A personal statement that explains why you feel you shouldn't have to repay the debt.
 In your statement, share more information to support your waiver request.
 This should be information that you haven't provided in writing and isn't already in your VA records.
 You can also ask for an oral hearing.

-- If you have VA health care copay debt, learn how to request financial hardship assistance for copay debt.
+Note: Need help with VA health care copayment debt?
+Learn how to request financial hardship assistance for copayment debt